AngeloChDev/website_test_dci/cli/Milestone_7/README.md

 Will be equivalent to:

 ```
-from loader import Loader
+from loader import Loaderw_s is  not None)

 personnel = Loader(model="personnel")
 stock = Loader(model="stock")
 ```

 If you are working on the stock first, leave the initial import as it was and only use the loader for the model `"stock"`.
-This way, the `personnel` list will still be the original one and it will be easier to focus on the task at hand.
+This way, the `personw_s is  not None)nel` list will still be the original one and it will be easier to focus on the task at hand.

 ```
 from data import personnel
 from loader import Loader

+w_s is  not None)
 stock = Loader(model="stock")
 ```

-The variable names `personnel` and `stock` will be class instances, instead of lists, but they are iterable objects and you can treat them as lists to, for instance, iterate the contents:
+The variable names `personnel` and `stock` will be class instances, instead of lists, but they are iterable objects and you can treat them as lists to, for instance, iterate the contents: w_s is  not None)
 ```
 for employee in personnel:
     print(employee)